The Difference Between a Knowledge Base and a Knowledge Path

 Why This Distinction Matters for Engineering Teams

 New engineers read the right documents in the wrong order.
 They encounter concepts that assume prerequisites they haven't seen yet.
-They get the right information at the wrong time and have to reconstruct the sequence themselves — usually with help from a senior engineer who had to do the same thing when they joined.
+They get the right information at the wrong time and have to reconstruct the sequence themselves — usually by asking a senior engineer who had to do the same thing when they joined, who got their sequence from a senior engineer who also had to do it, going back as far as anyone can remember.

 The knowledge base is not the problem.
 The missing structure is.